Alexander Skarsgård: Career

-2001–2009: Career beginnings and television breakthrough
+2000s: Career beginnings and television breakthrough

 On his return to Sweden, Skarsgård began landing roles in film, television and theatrical productions.
 While vacationing in the United States, he auditioned for and obtained the part of a mindless model in the 2001 film Zoolander, his first role in an American film.
 In 2003, his performance in Hundtricket-the Movie (The Dog Trick) earned him an Guldbagge Award nomination for Best Supporting Actor.
 He was named the Sexiest Man in Sweden five times.

 He moved to Los Angeles in 2004 but continued to work in Sweden.
 His break came when he was cast as US Marine Brad Colbert in the HBO miniseries Generation Kill.
 An adaptation of journalist Evan Wright's book of the same name, Generation Kill follows the 1st Reconnaissance Battalion of the United States Marine Corps during the early part of the Iraq War.
 Director Susanna White wanted to cast him, but executive producer David Simon was not convinced he could do a convincing American accent.
 After four auditions in three cities, Skarsgård learned the role was his just 36 hours before he had to board a plane for Namibia where the project was filming.
 The cast and crew spent seven months in the desert there, shooting six days a week.
 Skarsgård worked with a dialect coach to master the American accent.

-Just before leaving to shoot Generation Kill, Skarsgård heard about the development of True Blood, an HBO series based on the Southern Vampire Mysteries novels by Charlaine Harris, which chronicle the coexistence of humans and vampires in a town in Louisiana.
+Just before leaving to shoot Generation Kill, Skarsgård heard about the development of True Blood, an HBO series based on The Southern Vampire Mysteries novels by Charlaine Harris, which chronicle the coexistence of humans and vampires in a town in Louisiana.
 Though initially reluctant about playing a vampire, he sent an audition tape for the role of Bill Compton on learning that screenwriter Alan Ball was behind the project.
 Skarsgård had been a fan of Ball's series Six Feet Under and film American Beauty.
 The role went to Stephen Moyer, but Skarsgård was cast as Eric Northman, a 1,000-year-old Nordic vampire.
 Northman first appeared in the first season's fourth episode, and the role brought Skarsgård to prominence.
-To inform his portrayal, he studied the work of actors Max Schreck and Bela Lugosi and the film Nosferatu.
+To inform his portrayal, he studied the work of actors Max Schreck and Bela Lugosi and the film Nosferatu (1922).
 He said that playing Northman appealed to his preference for characters who were not simply diabolical or righteous.
 True Blood ran on HBO from 2008 to 2014, receiving mixed reviews.

+In 2009, Skarsgård appeared in the music video for pop singer Lady Gaga's "Paparazzi".
+He was the voice of Stefan in the 2009 animated film Metropia, directed by Tarik Saleh.